Table of Contents

 After decades of Drug War prohibition, the people of Illinois were eager to get back to their hemp roots.
 Once the Farm Bill of 2104 established hemp-growing pilot programs, the wheels started turning.

 In August 2018, Illinois passed the Industrial Hemp Act, which lifted restrictions on industrial hemp and allowed cultivation for commercial purposes.
 Up until this act was passed, the only people who were able to procure CBD oil were those enrolled in the state medical marijuana program.
 The 2018 Farm Bill passed a few months later to fully legalize hemp nationally.

 In early 2019, Illinois Department of Agriculture adopted temporary rules under the Industrial Hemp Act that made CBD oil available to anyone over the age of 21.
 Under these rules, the state's definition of industrial hemp remained consistent with the federal government's limit of 0.3 percent THC.9

 Hemp crops are randomly tested to make sure that the producers are abiding by the guidelines.
-Labeling requirements per the law include publication of independent lab tests that show the percentage of THC in manufacturers’ CBD oil products.10
+Labeling requirements per the law include publication of independent lab tests that show the percentage of THC in manufacturers’ CBD products, such as CBD hemp gummies and CBD pills.10

 There are no defined possession limits in place for CBD oil in Illinois.
 Unlike marijuana, which must be sold at dispensaries, CBD oil is more readily available and can be purchased from retail stores, head shops, pharmacies, and online.
 Brick-and-mortar retailers are not required by law to test their wares, so it’s up to the consumer to do their own research.